 The second, simpler documentation option is more favorable to an investor-buyer.
 It is used when the seller does not require, or perhaps even care about, taking security for the assumption.
 This might be true if the seller’s credit is already in poor shape.
 The seller may just want to sign the property over to an investor and never hear another word about it.
 Some people are like that; when they’re done with something, they never want to hear about it again.
 For this option, one document—an assumption deed—is sufficient to transfer title and complete the transaction.
 This should always be an investor/buyer’s preferred approach.
 Quick, simple, and easy.

 What if the buyer defaults on the assumption?

-Information in this article is proved for general educational purposes only and is not offered as legal advice upon which anyone may rely.
+Information in this article is provided for general informational and educational purposes only and is not offered as legal advice upon which anyone may rely.
 The law changes.
 Legal counsel relating to your individual needs and circumstances is advisable before taking any action that has legal consequences.
 Consult your tax advisor as well.
-This firm does not represent you unless and until it is retained and expressly retained in writing to do so.
+This firm does not represent you unless and until it is expressly retained in writing to do so.

 Copyright © 2018 by David J. Willis.
 All rights reserved worldwide.
 David J. Willis is board certified in both residential and commercial real estate law by the Texas Board of Legal Specialization.
-More information is available at his web site, http://www.LoneStarLandLaw.com
+More information is available at his website, http://www.LoneStarLandLaw.com